WilliamG123/HotelManagementSystem/README.md

 * Customers can create an account and login
 * Customers can book reservations via hotel listings
-* Customers can modify dates of their current reservations
+* Customers can modify the dates of their current reservations
 * Customers can delete their reservations
 * Customers can access their profile and modify all data except email